-(b) Assessments at predose (within 30 minutes), 1, 2, 4, 8, and 12 hours postdose (relative to TAK-954 start of infusion).
+(a) Assessments at predose (within 30 minutes), 1 (just after the end of infusion), 2, and 4 hours postdose (relative to TAK-954 start infusion start).
+Additional blood pressure and HR assessments will be taken at 0.5 and 12 hours after the start of infusion.